Winifred Brown: King's Cup air race

 In July 1929, Brown attended the King's Cup air race at Squires Gate Aerodrome, which inspired her to consider entering the race the next year, aiming for some credibility for herself to take part in events reserved for men.
 With the moral support of both her father and boyfriend, in the winter of 1929/1930, she eventually decided to formally enter the 1930 race.
 The Lancashire Aero Club principals did not support her competing, as they worried her result might look bad for the club.
-The 9th edition of the race for 1930 attracted a record entry list of 101 aircraft, to be piloted by many notable aviators including several former King's Cup winners, and the Schneider trophy winner of 1929 Richard Waghorn, and Augustus Orlebar who had set the world speed record with 357.7 mph flying a Supermarine S.6.
+The 9th edition of the race for 1930 attracted a record entry list of 101 aircraft, to be piloted by many notable aviators including several former King's Cup winners, the Schneider trophy winner of 1929 Richard Waghorn, and Augustus Orlebar who had set the world speed record with 357.7 mph flying a Supermarine S.6.
 Others included Geoffrey de Havilland, Geoffrey de Havilland Jr., Lady Mary Bailey, Winifred Spooner, Edgar Percival, Frederick Guest, and the Master of Sempill.
 On 4 July 1930, she arrived at London Air Park, Hanworth, with her companion Ron Adams, but she was denied a room at the local aero club where a social pre-race event was taking place, and instead stayed elsewhere.